Traumflug/simulavr/doc/usage.rst

 ``simulavr -g -f <filename>``.
 The problem will be fixed later.
 It doesn't matter whether the filename of the simulavr command line is identical to the filename of avr-gdb file command.
 The avr-gdb downloads the file itself to the simulator.
 And after downloading the core of simulavr will be reset complete, so there is not a real problem.

-Connecting multiple devices via multiple sockets is discussed in the scripting section.

 Tracing
 -------